MJanithPeiris/MJanithPeiris/README.md

 Here are some ideas to get you started: -->
 ### About Me 🚀
-👨‍🎓I'm Janith Iresha Peiris, working as a trainee software engineer.
-I am currently following my Bachelor's in Software Engineering at University of Central Lancashire - UCLan.
+👨‍🎓I'm Janith Iresha Peiris, working as an Associate Software Engineer.
+I am pursuing my Bachelor's in Software Engineering at the University of Central Lancashire - UCLan.

 In 2021, I learnt C++, Java, C#.
-Currently learning .NET and Angular.
+I am currently learning Angular.

 Outside the tech world, I love to ride bicycles, and watch movies.
-Currently i'm practicing to play a guitar.
+Currently, I'm practising to play a guitar.

 ### Achievements 🏅
 I have completed a Diploma in IT at Siksil Institute of Business & Technology (Pvt) Ltd.